In January 2018, we lost our dear son,

 In our search for support, we became determined to educate ourselves about general disenfranchised grief as well as substance-use disorder loss.
 As an RN, I was certified as a Grief Support Specialist and a Thanatologist.

-In October 2020, I began working with children doing online grief support, and in October 2022, we launched our first facilitated online grief support group.
-Since then, we've offered ongoing individual and group grief support for adults and children both in-person and online.
+In October 2020, I began working with children doing online grief support, and in October 2022, we launched our first facilitated online adult grief support group.
+Since then, we've offered ongoing individual and group grief support for adults and children both in-person and online on a range of disenfranchised grief topics.

 We sincerely hope that we can bring comfort, support, and healing to others experiencing similar types of loss.